Categories

 Special Instructions

-Please note word length for Flash Fiction compared to Short Story.
-Stories in which humor or science fiction/fantasy are key elements should be submitted in those respective categories.
+- Please note word length for Flash Fiction compared to Short Story.

 Maximum 1,000 words